junxit/us-congress-bills-116/metadata.md

 - 2020-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2020-06-03 — Committee on Foreign Relations.
 Reported by Senator Risch with an amendment in the nature of a substitute and an amendment to the title.
 Without written report.
 - 2020-06-03 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 462.
+- 2020-06-15 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S2977-2979; text of amendment in the nature of a substitute: CR S2977-2979)
+- 2020-06-15 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S2977-2979; text of amendment in the nature of a substitute: CR S2977-2979)